WHAT IS THE CAUSE OF WRINKLES

 8. Pamper the skin once in a while by going to spa or sauna.
 Also, get 8 or more hours of sleep.
 Keep the stress at bay.

-9. Use moisturizer twice everyday.
+9. Use an all natural moisturizer twice everyday.

 Dermatologists are advising the use of moisturizing creams and sunscreens if you have a few, shallow wrinkles.
 Most people are looking for a more advance technology to help erase the signs of aging.